rdunlap514/n8nStockBot/env.example.md

 # .env.example
-# Copy this file to `.env` and fill in the real API keys.
+# Copy the Required API keys to `.env` and fill in the real API keys.

 # Required API keys
 OPENAI_API_KEY=your_openai_api_key